 Melton City Council trialled a light-hearted educational campaign across the suburb of Taylors Hill to see if ‘fun’ messaging would encourage residents to dispose of more recycling correctly.

-Project objective: To increase the quality and quantity of recoverable kerbside recycling (at a minimum of 5%), by using fun and memorable educational messages as intrinsic motivators for targeted residents to recycle better
+Project objective: To increase the quality and quantity of recoverable kerbside recycling (at a minimum of 5 per cent), by using fun and memorable educational messages as intrinsic motivators for targeted residents to recycle better

 Recycle Right (in Taylors Hill) is a survey and video-based project made in partnership with targeted residents.
 Melton City Council used light-hearted and fun campaign materials to see if residents would internalise the idea that recycling is easy and is about contributing to the local community.